SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 * Arithmetic operators (``+``, ``-``, ``*``, ``/``, ``%`` etc.)
   detect value overflow, eliminating a category of common coding errors

-It also introduces new operators not found in other languages:
+It also provides expressive operators that make development easier or more explicit:

 * :ref:`Range operators <Operators_RangeOperators>`
   ``a..b`` and ``a...b``, which give a short-hand way to express a range of values